Course CPP102

 - Std::auto_ptr

-Singletons
+- Singletons

 - The Singleton design pattern

-- A naïve implementation
+- A naive implementation

 - Problems with Singleton in C++